blakebrandon-hub/Obsidia/README.md

 # Obsidia

 A slow, atmospheric text-based game about terraforming a dead planet over 300 years.
 You play as Ren, an android left alone with a small companion robot named Bloop, a hub full of machinery, and three centuries of work ahead of you.
-The world is narrated by an omniscient voice called Obsidia, which witnesses and describes — it never speaks for Ren, never editorializes, never reassures.

 ## Plot
 There is no story in the traditional sense.
 There is a planet, and there is work, and there is time.